milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 For all other countries: eBay Marketplaces GmbH, Helvetiastrasse 15/17, 3005 Bern, Switzerland 2.2 Use of the payment services for sellers

-Depending on the region in which you reside or where your payments are processed, the following eBay Affiliates are responsible for the collection and processing of your personal data in connection with the provision of our payment services to sellers:
+Depending on the region in which you reside or where your payments are processed, the following eBay Affiliates are responsible for the collection and processing of your personal data in connection with the provision of our payment services to you as a seller:

 USA: eBay Commerce Inc., 2065 Hamilton Ave., San Jose, CA 95125, USA EEA/CH: eBay S.à r.l., 22-24 Boulevard Royal, L-2449 Luxembourg
 UK: eBay Commerce UK Ltd., 1 More London Place, London SE1 2AF, United Kingdom
 Canada: eBay Commerce Canada Limited, 44 Chipman Hill, Suite 1000, Saint John NB E2L 2A9, Canada
 Australia: eBay Commerce Australia Pty.
-Ltd., Level 18, 1 York Street, Sydney NSW 2000, Australia
-Singapore: eBay Commerce Singapore Private Limited, 1 Raffles Quay, #18-00, Singapore 048583, Singapore For all other countries: eBay Commerce Inc., 2065 Hamilton Ave., San Jose, CA 95125, USA
+Ltd., Level 18, 1 York Street, Sydney NSW 2000, Australia For all other countries: eBay Commerce Inc., 2065 Hamilton Ave., San Jose, CA 95125, USA

 As described in our Payments Terms of Use